 - Members of Engineers Australia can access the recording for free on MyPortal.
 Navigate to IoT Technologies / Communication Technologies.

-- Non-members can purchase the recording for $30 on the EABooks website.
+- Non-members can purchase the recording on the EABooks website.

 Title: Satellites and the new industrial frontier – how new space technology is intersecting with the Internet of Things

 Presenter: Flavia Tata Nardina, Co-founder and CEO, Fleet Space Technologies

 How miniaturisation is driving a new generation of satellite technologies

 Practical applications of nanosatellites

 Key elements required to create industrial solutions leveraging space technology